 What is a Virgin Flying Club mile worth?

 This is clearly a ‘finger in the air’ exercise.
 I would, however, flag some key pointers.

 Virgin has a lot of partners now.
 You can earn miles by converting Tesco Clubcard points as well as Heathrow Rewards and American Express Membership Rewards points.
 Even if you never fly with Virgin, you could easily top up your credit miles with Tesco points to reach enough for an award.
-They also have particularly good earning rates with Hilton and Hertz.
+They also have particularly good earning rates with Hertz.
 There is also this on-going deal for 5,000 miles for opening a Virgin Money ISA.

 The launch of Little Red domestic services has also made small number of miles more useful.
 A return flight to London from Manchester, Aberdeen or Edinburgh is just 7,500 miles plus £35 of taxes.

 As with BA, long haul economy redemptions are often poor value due to the taxes and fuel surcharges.
 However, Virgin has recently reduced its taxes on economy redemptions and they are now up to £120 per person lower than BA would charge.
 Long-haul premium cabin redemptions are in line with BA in terms of mileage and taxes.

 You can also transfer Virgin miles to Hilton HHonors at a generous 1:2 ratio, which puts a floor under their value.

 I would therefore be happy to value Virgin miles at 0.75p – 1p each, in line with Avios.